 Interestingly Dougie had a natural talent for tinkering with electronics.
 I remember I had an alarm clock radio that broke and I gave it to him to tinker with.
 He took it all apart and laid the parts out on a TV tray.
 I assumed that he’d never get it back together again.
 Within two or three weeks he put it back together and it worked!
 I was amazed.
 This was back when he was in his mid 20’s.

-Besides working part-time for several years in Burien, Dougie enjoyed going to some local activities specially designed for the disabled.
-His favorites activities were going to a Thursday morning art class, and Friday nights to “The Club” to hang out with his friends.
+Besides working part-time for several years, Dougie enjoyed going to local activities especially designed for the disabled.
+His favorite activities were the Thursday morning art class, and the Friday night “Club” to hang out with his friends.

-Shortly after that he developed another a wound on the bottom of his right foot which was not as bad as the other wound but kept him home most of the time.
+Shortly after that he developed another wound on the bottom of his right foot which was not as bad as the other wound but kept him home most of the time.

-He often talked about how much he wished he could go back to his art class and “The Club” but because of his foot issues he never got to go to back.
+He often talked about how much he wished he could go back to his art class and the “Club” but because of his foot issues he never got to go back.
 His daily routine evolved to primarily staying home and watching his favorite TV shows.

 Dougie loved Debbie’s dogs, Bella and Honey.
 They kept him company and made him laugh.
 Honey liked to sit in his favorite chair whenever he got up.
 Bella liked to sit on his bed when he was not in it.
 He’d give them treats in order to get them to move!

-I will miss our almost daily phone calls.
-He would talk about his TV shows, his meals, how he was feeling, the dogs, things he remembered from the past, or really about anything he wanted to talk about.
+I miss our almost daily phone calls.
+We would talk about his TV shows, his meals, how he was feeling, the dogs, things he remembered from the past, or really about anything he wanted to talk about.
 Sometimes we would talk about God.
 Dougie knew that God was in control and that He knew the future.
 We prayed and talked about trusting God.
 We also talked about death and how God knew when our time would be to pass away.
-My prayers for him, in addition to his physical needs, were for God to protect him and to continually renew his child-like faith in Him.
-Sometimes I would sing songs to him like, “Jesus Loves Me” and he would sing along.
+My prayers for him, in addition to his physical needs, were for God to protect him and to continually renew his childlike faith in Him.
+Sometimes I would sing songs to him like, “Jesus Loves Me,” and he would sing along.
 I would end each call by telling him to call me back tomorrow and by telling him, “I love you.”
 He always called me back and he always told me, “I love you too.”

-2017 on our Query Family Caribbean Cruise!
+Ron, Joyce, Dougie, me, and Dennis in 2017 on our Query Family Caribbean Cruise!

-Walking through our local big box retail store in late November I was intrigued by the array of “Christmas” T-shirt’s on display.
-Every single one of them was either making some sort of fun or folly of Christmas.
-Now I enjoy having fun just as much as anybody, but there’s a big difference between having fun and making fun of something.
+Walking through our local big box retail store in late November 2023, I was intrigued by the array of “Christmas” T-shirts on display.
+Every single one of them was making some sort of fun or folly of Christmas.
+Now I enjoy having fun just as much as anybody, but there’s a big difference between having fun and making fun of someone or something.
 I found these shirts in particular poor taste:

-I wondered how did we get here?
+I wondered, how did we get here?

 A quick search on the internet about “Christmas” returns a lot of interesting information.
-For one, “Christmas literally means “Christ’s mass,” which originated from the Old English term, “Cristes Maesse.”
-It was sometime during the 4th century that a decision was made by the early church to celebrate the birth of Christ annually.
-They chose the date of December 25, which also happened to coincide with the Roman Saturnalia festival, a traditional pagan festival.
+The word “Christmas” literally means “Christ’s mass,” and it originated from the Old English term, “Cristes Maesse.”
+It was sometime in the 4th century that the early church decided to celebrate the birth of Christ annually on December 25.
+Interestingly, it just so happened to coincide with the Roman Saturnalia, a traditional pagan festival.
 Why the 4th century church chose to combine the celebration of the birth of the Savior of the world with a pagan festival is perhaps a discussion for another day, but suffice it to say that this is, in fact, what history has recorded.

-Fast forward to today, it seems that while Christmas has long been a beloved holiday to most everyone, it holds different meanings to different people.
+Fast forward to today, it seems that while Christmas has long been a beloved holiday to most everyone, it definitely holds different meanings to different people groups.

-For the believer in Christ, it’s all about Christ.
+For the believer in Christ, it’s about Christ.

-For the unbeliever, it has nothing at all to do with Christ.
+For the unbeliever, it has nothing to do with Christ.

 For the child or the young at heart, it’s a time of wonder, expectation, and excitement.
-It’s sweet in terms of giving gifts to our loved ones and the joy we have in watching their excitement however, their excitement is quite likely centered around the gifts.
-Have you first shared or read the Christmas story from the Bible?
-Do your children and family know why we exchange gifts at Christmastime?
-What about those who can’t afford to buy gifts?
-Or, is there possibly too much emphasis on the giving of expensive gifts in your family?
+It’s sweet in terms of giving gifts to our young children, and the joy we have in watching their excitement.
+However, quite honestly their excitement is likely centered around the gifts.

-For the retail business owners, big box stores, and online retail giants, it’s a time of huge sales profits as the public spends billions of dollars buying gifts for their loved ones, many of which who go into debt buying those gifts.
-Bottom line, the buying and selling of gifts has morphed into a multi-billion dollar secular commercialization of Christmas.
+For the retail business owners, big box stores, and online retail giants, it’s a time of huge sales profits as the public spends billions of dollars buying gifts for their loved ones; many of whom go into debt to buy those gifts.

-Somewhere along the line, it seems that the importance of the miraculous birth of Jesus Christ, the Savior of the world, has been edged out by the the fun and the folly, and the buying and the selling.
+Somewhere along the line, it does appear that the importance of the miraculous birth of Jesus Christ, the Savior of the world, has been overshadowed by the season of fun and folly, and the buying and the selling.
+All while the tradition of gift-giving has morphed into a multibillion-dollar secular commercialization of Christmas.

-Maybe we could place the blame on the advertising industry that is constantly in the business of promoting bigger and better products.
+Maybe we could place the blame on an advertising industry that’s continually promoting bigger, better products.

 Maybe we could blame our government agencies who removed Nativity scenes from government properties.

-Maybe we could blame the school boards who removed Bibles from schools and banned teachers from talking about the Christian faith and Jesus Christ.
+Maybe we could blame the school boards and the states who removed Bibles from schools and banned teachers from mentioning the name of Jesus, and from sharing their faith.

-Maybe we could blame the big corporations who promote whatever the latest woke ideology is, but never ever mention anything about Jesus Christ.
+Maybe we could blame big corporations who promote the latest woke ideologies, and of course, Santa Claus—but never mention the name of Jesus.

-Maybe we could blame the progressive liberal churches, apostate churches, and the prosperity churches; all of which preach a false gospel.
+Maybe we could blame the progressive liberal churches, apostate churches, and the prosperity churches who preach a false gospel.

-Maybe we could blame the parents who fail to raise their children in a Christian environment or even tell them why Jesus was born or what He did on the cross on our behalf.
+Maybe we could blame the parents who fail to raise their children in a Christian home, who subsequently fail to tell them why Jesus was born or why He died on the cross.

-But the truth is,
+But the truth is:

 Satan is the god of this world and is the major influence on the opinions and actions of the unbelievers all around the world today.
-Satan is hell bent on keeping people from coming into a saving relationship with Christ.
+Satan is hell-bent on keeping people from coming into a saving relationship with Christ.

 And,